Independent West Africa Travel Planner

 Major airports in West Africa are Dakar (Senegal), Abidjan (Ivory Coast), Accra (Ghana) and Lagos (Nigeria), through which you can connect to many other cities in the region.
 Most flights from the U.S. will depart from New York JFK, and most connect through Europe or Morocco (JFK-Dakar starts at around $1300, but travel times can be 20 hours and up).
 South Africa Airways has direct flights to Dakar from JFK and Washington-Dulles (around $1450).
 Delta has a direct flight from Atlanta that will set you back over $2,000.

 Flights from JFK to Accra and Lagos will start at around $1300 as well, but study the connections and overall trip durations before booking.
 Flights from the U.S. west coast will cost an additional $300+.
 Take these figures as comparisons; no telling what fuel increases will occur in the near future.
-I used Mobissimo Travel (www.mobissimo.com) to find my fare to Dakar, but there are many other sites (kayak, vayama) to try.
+There are many sites (kayak, vayama) to find fare to Dakar.
 Iberia Airlines connecting through Madrid will come up often in searches as a low fare option.
 You may also find package tours from Paris or London going to coastal resorts; punch keywords like “package holidays Gambia” into a web search engine.

 Niokolo Koba National Park